 I've been investing since the age of nine (two years earlier than Buffett), and like many investors, when I started out, my main goal was to become rich.
 When I started out (during the tech bubble), many investors had "champagne wishes and caviar dreams" and extremely unrealistic expectations.

 In fact, I remember planning on doubling my money every year and asking my mother "what will I do with my trillions?!"
-The tech crash of 2000-2003 taught me the critical lesson that stock prices (SPY) (DIA) (QQQ) don't grow to the sky, and that valuations (and fundamentals) always matter.
+The tech crash of 2000-2003 taught me the critical lesson that stock prices (

 (Source: Credit Suisse Global Returns Yearbook 2018)